 • You want global brand consistency with local relevance.

-Conclusion Choosing the Right Domain for Global SEO
+Conclusion: Choosing the Right Domain for Global SEO

 The best domain structure depends on your business goals, budget, and market reach.